-On behalf of the American Intellectual Property Law Association (AIPLA), I am writing to express our deep concerns regarding S. 369, titled the "Preserve Access to Affordable Generics Act."
-The bill automatically and conclusively would prohibit as per se antitrust violations certain patent infringement lawsuit settlements-those with so-called "reverse payments"-between brand name and generic drug manufacturers.
+On behalf of the American Intellectual Property Law Association (AIPLA), I am writing to express our deep concerns regarding the Pharmaceutical Patent Settlement Agreement Provisions in H.R.
+4899, the 2010 Supplemental Appropriations Bill that passed in the House of Representatives on July 1, 2010.
+H.R.
+4899 was amended to include language nearly identical to S. 369, titled the "Preserve Access to Affordable Generics Act," which seeks to prohibit certain patent infringement lawsuit settlements-those with so-called "reverse payments"-between brand name and generic drug manufacturers.